U.S. Tax Information

 Yes, you may apply for an extension.
 However, the extension application is still due by the original deadline.
 You may visit the IRS website for more information on extensions.

-Sprintax should direct you to another tax filing software that can be used by Resident Aliens (RAs).
+Sprintax Returns should direct you to another tax filing software that can be used by Resident Aliens (RAs).
 This may include TurboTax, H&R Block, or another tax filing software.
 RAs can use the same tax filing software as U.S. citizens.
 The federal form you file will be either the 1040 or 1040-EZ.
 If you are living in North Carolina, you will file the form D-400.

 No, it does not matter which email address you use to create your account.

-I received a scholarship or fellowship in 2023.
+I received a scholarship or fellowship in 2024.
 Do I need to file a tax return?

 Most likely yes, if your scholarship or fellowship was from a U.S. source.
-Sprintax will help you determine whether or not you need to file a return for this income type.
+Sprintax Returns will help you determine whether or not you need to file a return for this income type.

-I worked out-of-state on CPT in 2023.
+I worked out-of-state on CPT in 2024.
 Do I need to file a tax return?

-Yes, if you worked anywhere in the U.S. in 2023, you must file.
-Sprintax will help you determine what (if any) state tax return(s) you must file depending upon your employment and where it took place.
+Yes, if you worked anywhere in the U.S. in 2024, you must file.
+Sprintax Returns will help you determine what (if any) state tax return(s) you must file depending upon your employment and where it took place.
 You may also visit that state’s Department of Revenue website to determine if a state return will be necessary based on that state’s rules.

 How do I know if I am a Non-resident Alien for tax purposes?